 Hojicha is green tea that has been toasted and chilled.
 The tea leaves have a reddish brown color and a roasted aroma.
 Hojicha is mild tasting and has less caffeine, which makes it a wonderful tea to enjoy especially after a late, heavy dinner.

 This traditional Japanese green tea is an interesting mix of a Sencha tea blended with toasted puffed brown rice, It gives the tea a distinctively toasted grain undertone.
 It’s a mild flavored tea with an almost popcorn-like taste.
-An excellent choice for those who prefer a low caffeine tea.
+An excellent choice for those who prefer low caffeine tea.

 Health Benefits of Green Tea: